Growmies/node-exercise/README.md

 ## Goal
 We want to know that you can:
 * Consume and manipulate API data
 * Use pagination to get the complete list of all of a resource at once.
 (Swapi's people endpoint returns 10 at a time by default.
-We need the full list of 87)
+We need the full list of 80+ but this count changes from time to time.
+It needs to be dynamic.)
 * Keep the task simple.
 (Don't engineer for all possible future solutions, just solve the task at hand).
 * Sort an array of objects.
 * Replace object field values with more appropriate data.